Family

 2 Ways To Keep Your Basketball Team and Your Family Cheering All Season Long

 I like to call it the basketball coaching struggle.
-Finding the balance between on the court success and off the court success can be a tough thing.
+Finding the balance between on-the-court success and off-the-court success can be a tough thing.
 Many coaches have found themselves unhappy with their team and then in turn unhappy with how things are going at home.
-And since we can't just turn off our emotions when we leave the gym or when we walk out of the house I want to offer one way to keep your team on the up and up as well as keep smiles on the faces of your family too.
+And since we can’t just turn off our emotions when we leave the gym or when we walk out of the house I want to offer one way to keep your team on the up and up as well as keep smiles on the faces of your family too.

 1. Celebrate successes.

-It doesn’t matter if your 1-19 or 19-1 celebrate the successes, both big and small.
+It doesn’t matter if you are 1-19 or 19-1 celebrate the successes, both big and small.
 If a player takes a charge celebrate the effort and sacrifice they made for the team.
 If a player has a personal best in a specific area hand them a Gatorade.
 There are so many areas you can choose from to celebrate.
 One thing to keep in mind, try not to make everything about stats.
 If a player doesn’t play they will never be celebrated.
 Make sure some of your celebrations revolve around effort, attitude, leadership, and being a teammate.
 Whatever you choose to celebrate know that your players will follow suit and begin to celebrate each other without you leading it every time.

 We celebrated our Top 100 High Schools Sportsmanship Award even though it had nothing to do with stats or wins and losses.
 We celebrated our Top 100 High Schools Sportsmanship Award even though it had nothing to do with stats or wins and losses.